linnovate/mean/README.md

+##Note

+I have cloned this application to test it in my company.
+I will modify it according to the convenience of me and my company
 ## Welcome to the mean stack

 The mean stack is intended to provide a simple and fun starting point for cloud native fullstack javascript applications.